wq/wq/docs/api/config.md

 }
 ```

 The object is typically made available as `config.json` at the top level of the REST [URL structure].
-For convenient use by JavaScript code, this object can also be provided as an AMD module `config.js`.
+As of wq.db 0.7.0, this file can also be generated on the command line via `./manage.py dump_config` if `wq.db.rest` is in your application's `INSTALLED_APPS`.

-> **Implementation Note**: If you are using [wq.db], a usable `config.json` (and `config.js`) will be generated automatically by [app.py] based on your registered Django models.
+> **Implementation Note**: If you are using [wq.db], a usable configuration object can be generated automatically by [app.py] based on your registered Django models.
+If you need to customize an entry in the wq.db-generated `pages` configuration, you should generally do so by supplying additional arguments to  `app.router.register_model` in [wq.db.rest] - otherwise the server and client configurations may be out of sync.
 The information below is for those interested in fine-tuning the individual settings, and for those using [wq/app.js] without [wq.db].
-If you need to customize an entry in the wq.db-generated `pages` configuration, you should generally do so by supplying additional arguments to  `app.router.register_model` in [wq.db.rest] - otherwise the server and client configurations may be out of sync.

 ## Configuration Options
 The primary (and currently only) configuration section in the wq configuration object is `pages`, which contains detailed information about the [URL structure] of the application.
 For example, the `pages` configuration is used by [wq/app.js] to map URL requests to page templates to render, and also to provide hints to [wq/store.js] as to the structure of the REST API containing the actual data.